EddieAbbondanzio/eddieabbondanz.io/content/post/XJ/unibody-rust-repair-part-4/index.md

 ---
-title: "XJ - Unibody Rust Repair Part 4: Hooking Up The Suspension"
+title: 'Unibody Rust Repair Part 4: Hooking Up The Suspension'
 date: 2020-11-20
 type: post
+series: 'XJ Build'
-thumbnail: "/post/xj/unibody-rust-repair-part-4/images/thumbnail.jpg"
+thumbnail: '/post/xj/unibody-rust-repair-part-4/images/thumbnail.jpg'
-featuredImage: "/post/xj/unibody-rust-repair-part-4/images/24.jpg"
+featuredImage: '/post/xj/unibody-rust-repair-part-4/images/24.jpg'
 ---

 With the frame squared away I needed something that I could mount up the suspension to.
 The only thing holding in the rear axle at this point was the rear driveshaft and the front mounts of the leaf springs.